Linux Dmidecode Command Explained: Check BIOS, Memory and Hardware Details

 6. Dmidecode Processor Information

-To display the processor information
+To display the processor information command is

 #sudo dmidecode -t processor